 - Consider reorganizing grant portfolios to emphasize a holistic approach to economic security, as done by The Walter & Elise Haas Fund in San Francisco.

 Financial exploitation is one of the most common forms of elder abuse, often perpetrated by those closest to a senior.
 Yet experts believe seniors underreport the crime because of shame and fear of losing their independence.
 A recent report from the Government Accountability Office estimated that in 2010, financial exploitation cost older adults close to $3 billion.
-While there has been considerable attention to the types of scams targeted at older adults, there remains a high need for more consumer awareness and education about preventing and reporting financial abuse.
+While there has been considerable attention to the types of scams targeted at older adults, there remains a need for more consumer awareness and education about preventing and reporting financial abuse.
 One tool that has been developed by NCOA with support from the Bank of America Charitable Foundation is the Savvy Saving Seniors™ financial education toolkit for professionals to educate seniors about financial scams.
+At the same time, policy tools need to be developed which can protect elders with diminishing capacity who become victims.

 Basic References on Economic Security

-Diverse Elders Coalition, August 2012.
-“Securing Our Future: Advancing Economic Security for Diverse Elders.”
+Diverse Elders Coalition, “Securing Our Future: Advancing Economic Security for Diverse Elders,” August 2012.

-Government Accountability Office, October 2011.“The Effect of the 2007-2009 Recession on Older Adults.”
-A Report to the Chairman, Subcommittee on Primary Health and Aging, Committee on Health, Education, Labor and Pensions, U.S. Senate.
+Government Accountability Office, October 2011.“The Effect of the 2007-2009 Recession on Older Adults” A Report to the Chairman, Subcommittee on Primary Health and Aging, Committee on Health, Education, Labor and Pensions, U.S. Senate, October 2011.

-National Council on Aging, 2012.
-“Economic Security for Seniors Fact Sheet.”
+National Council on Aging, “Economic Security for Seniors Fact Sheet,” 2012.

 Organizations Focused on Elder Economic Security